 If you decide that hiring a babysitter is a child care option that suits your family, it’s important to choose the right person for the role.
 If you don’t have a close and trusted family member or friend who can babysit your child, you could think about the following options:

-- Ask parents from playgroup or kinder, friends or your child health nurse if they know of a good babysitter – this might be someone they’ve used and have been happy with in the past.
+- Ask other parents you know or your child and family health nurse if they know of a good babysitter – this might be someone they’ve used and have been happy with in the past.

 - If your child attends formal child care, ask your child’s carers if they’re interested in babysitting after hours.

-- Babysitters often advertise on noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
-You could also look in your local newspaper.
+- Check noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
+You could also look in your local newspaper and online.
 If you don’t know the babysitter, check experience and references carefully.
 If the babysitter doesn’t offer you references, make sure you ask for some.

-You can find formal babysitting agencies in the Yellow Pages or on the internet.
+You can find formal babysitting agencies in the Yellow Pages or online.
 Other parents might also be able to recommend one.

 Agencies can provide experienced babysitters, often at short notice.
 A possible drawback is that you might not have a chance to find out if the babysitter is the right fit for your family before the sitter arrives to care for your child.